Gurianov has 2 goals for Stars in 4-1 win over Blue Jackets

-DALLAS (AP) — Denis Gurianov had his first two-goal game of the season, Miro Heiskanen and Joe Pavelski also scored and the Dallas Stars beat the Columbus Blue Jackets for a much-needed 4-1 win Thursday night.
+DALLAS (AP) — Denis Gurianov had his first two-goal game of the season to end a long scoring drought, Miro Heiskanen and Joe Pavelski also scored goals and the Dallas Stars beat the Columbus Blue Jackets for a much-needed 4-1 win Thursday night.

 The defending Western Conference champion Stars, who are in sixth place in the Central Division, went ahead for good when Jason Dickinson assisted on goals by Gurianov and Heiskanen just more than a minute apart late in the second period for a 2-1 lead.

-Gurianov scored again with just under 12 minutes left in the game on a shot from the left side parallel to the front of the net that ricocheted off Blue Jackets defenseman Michael Del Zotto into the net.
-Pavelski scored his team-leading 17th goal about seven minutes later.
+Gurianov, without a goal the previous 10 games and only one in 18 games, scored again with just under 12 minutes left in the game.
+It came on a shot from the left side parallel to the front of the net that ricocheted off Blue Jackets defenseman Michael Del Zotto into the net.

+“I just try to not think about it too much and just go on the ice and play my game, doing my best to try to score,” Gurianov said of the last few weeks.
+“Every game is a new experience for me, and I’m trying to do my best.”

+Stars coach Rick Bowness said it was the best game this season for Gurianov, the 23-year-old forward who had a four-goal game in the playoffs last summer.

+“Today, he skated and competed, and he got rewarded for that,” Bowness said.
+“That second goal, been waiting for those breaks for a long time.
+He needed one of those, but he got it because he was skating and working.”

-The Stars won on a night when Nashville and Chicago, the teams directly ahead of them in the standings, both lost.
+Joe Pavelski capped the scoring with his team-leading 17th goal as the Stars won on a night when Nashville and Chicago, the teams directly ahead of them in the standings, both lost.

 The Blue Jackets and Stars wrap up their regular-season series on Saturday night, with Dallas holding a 4-2-1 series lead.

 Jack Roslovic scored on Columbus’ first shot, taking a pass from Del Zotto and pushing the puck through a wide-open gap to the net behind rookie Jake Oettinger’s extended left leg.
-The Blue Jackets have lost four in a row and seven of eight.
+The Blue Jackets, who by last Monday’s deadline had traded away longtime captain Nick Foligno along with veterans Riley Nash and David Savard, have lost four in a row and seven of eight.

+“We made some plays, but hurt ourselves,” Blue Jackets coach John Tortorella said.
+“For the life of me, we just don’t understand situational play.
+We’re just not able to sustain enough offense, we just don’t create enough offense,”

 Oettinger, playing for the first time in five games, stopped the final 17 shots he faced.